Teradata/developer-resources/docs/resources/jupyterlab/run-jupyterlab-docker.md

 	And identify the name of the JupyterLab container.

-	Then search for occurrences of the string 'Token' in the container's logs.
+	Then, search for occurrences of the string 'Token' in the container's logs.

 	```bash
 	docker logs <container_name> | grep 'Token'